esp-rs/book/src/installation/index.md

 ### Other installation methods

 - Using [esp-rs/rust-build] installation scripts.
 This was the recommended way in the past, but now the installation scripts are feature frozen and all new features will only be included in `espup`.
 See the repository README for instructions.
 - Building the Rust compiler with `Xtensa` support from source.
 This process is computationally expensive and can take one or more hours to complete depending on your system.
 It is not recommended unless there is a major reason to go for this approach.
-See instructions in the [Installing from Source section of the esp-rs/rust repository].
+Here is the repository to build it from source: [esp-rs/rust repository].

 [esp-rs/rust-build]: https://github.com/esp-rs/rust-build#download-installer-in-bash
 [esp-rs/rust repository]: https://github.com/esp-rs/rust